 Planned Parenthood Federation of America, Inc. said it would stop recommending vaginal insertion of misoprostol in favor of swallowing them as approved by the FDA.
 10

-The Food and Drug Administration, the Centers for Disease Control and Prevention, and the National Institute of Allergy and Infectious Diseases are convening a conference, on 2006-MAY-11.
-Attendees will discuss Clostridium sordellii, a bacteria related to the deaths of four California women who had taken RU-486.
+The Food and Drug Administration, the Centers for Disease Control and Prevention, and the National Institute of Allergy and Infectious Diseases convened a conference, on 2006-MAY-11.
+Attendees discussed Clostridium sordellii, a bacteria related to the deaths of four California women who had taken RU-486.
 Inside Bay Area reports:

 Clostridium difficile will also be discussed.
 It is a different bacteria which has infected patients at hospitals and nursing homes and is unrelated to the abortion pill.
 11

 The following information sources were used to prepare and update the above essay.
 The hyperlinks are not necessarily still active today.

 Copyright © 1997 to 2020 by Ontario Consultants on